Write a Python Debugger

 This gets us maybe 90% of the way there.
 You'll notice, however, that exiting the debugger and reconnecting to the process doesn't work.
 I suspect this is in part because of how the debugger is being cleaned up; the listener socket is also being killed.
 It may make sense to make the listener threaded so that it can exist apart from the process being debugged.
 Of course, that's much more complex.

 Finally, it's nice to have post-mortem debugging, to enter the debugger whenever the main program fails.
-This can be done simply by setting a custom excepthook.

 Simple Emacs client